Embraer E-Jet E2 family: E175-E2

-The E175-E2 (ERJ 190-500) model is the smallest in the E-Jet Second Generation family.
+The E175-E2 (ERJ 190–500) model is the smallest in the E-Jet Second Generation family.
 The E175-E2 will be extended by 60 cm from the E175, allowing for the addition of one seat row and a capacity up to 90 passengers.
 In 2013, the aircraft was expected to cost US$46.8 million.

 While the first-generation E175 proved popular with regional airlines in the United States, the weight of the E175-E2 has prevented sales to these customers.
 Scope clause agreements between mainline carriers and their pilots unions prevent these airlines from contracting with regional airlines to operate aircraft with maximum takeoff weight exceeding 39,000 kg.
 The E175-E2 exceeds this limit by 12,000 lb, due to its heavier geared turbofan engines.

-The E175-E2 prototype first flew on 12 December 2019 from São José dos Campos and flew for 2 hours and 18 minutes, starting a test and certification campaign that was expected to take 24 months and involve two additional aircraft.
-At that time, Embraer said it believed there would be strong demand for the jet from outside North America, but as of 2023 the company has received no orders for the variant.
+The E175-E2 prototype first flew on 12 December 2019 from São José dos Campos, for 2 hours and 18 minutes, starting a test and certification campaign that was expected to take 24 months and involve two additional aircraft.
+At that time, Embraer said it believed there would be strong demand for the jet from outside North America, but as of 2023 the company had received no orders for the variant.

 First delivery was initially scheduled for 2021.
-It has been repeatedly delayed and in February 2022, Embraer announced that it will be halting development of the E175-E2 for three years, with deliveries expected to begin between 2027 and 2028.
+It has been repeatedly delayed and in February 2022, Embraer announced that it would halt development of the E175-E2 for three years, with deliveries expected to begin between 2027 and 2028.